additional learning project

 I also recommend Anthrosource for sources that go beyond archaeology: Rely on the Anthropology Library Resource Guide, too.

 Submit a 3 to 5 page single-spaced summary of your findings and submit on Canvas on the last day of the block.
 The format of your summary/synthesis can take many forms.
+You don't need to write a structured argumentative essay.
 Write what you want to remember -- it was your interest in the question that drove your research.
 Answer your question with clarity and structure and in a manner that reinforces your learning (e.g., writing is thinking!).
+Think of reading this document in a year's time; will it make sense?
+The purpose of the submission is for you to organizing and solidify your learning on your project - writing helps us clarify our thinking.